 'Working with Vlad has been such a pleasure.
 He can come across as shy at first, but when he's in front of the camera, the extrovert in him comes out.
 Vlad is always open to ideas, willing to try just about anything and will try his hardest until we get the perfect shots.
 Since we live so close to each other when he's at school, we have done about 8 different photo shoots.
 I look forward to working with him in the future and watch as his career grows.'

 'After our meeting, Vlad and I set up a date in February to shoot outdoor nudes.
 The idea behind the photo shoot was one of vulnerability in the wintry outdoors.
 Vlad was quite comfortable in front of my camera.
 He knew exactly how to work the camera angles so that the his face and body looked the most appealing.
 Despite the fact that it was below freezing outside, he never once complained about being cold.
 I actually had to suggest that we take a few breaks so that he could put is coat on and warm up before moving on with the shoot.
 I think that if it were up to him, we would have just kept shooting.'

 'Toward the end of the shoot, I asked him if there were any specific things that he would like to shoot.
 He said that he'd like to get some shots of him in the water.
 Being around 30F, I thought he was joking and said, "OK, sure".
 Well he wasn't joking.
 He immediately slipped off his boots and got into the water.
 Some people think that modeling is easy.
 Well I assure you that there is nothing easy about being naked and in the water in February in Ohio.
 I was cold just looking at the scene through my lens even though I was heavily dressed in a winter coat and insulated overalls.'

-Thanks to Troy and Vaughn for braving the elements and sharing your work with FH!
+Thanks to Troy and Vlad for braving the elements and sharing your work with FH!